yosephdev/GitHub-Profile/README.md

 ## Introduction

 - 🌱 I’m currently learning Webbutvecklare e-handel at Changemaker Educations AB https://cmeducations.se
-- 🤔 I’m looking for a job opportunity (remote or onsite).
+- 🤔 I’m looking for a new role as Junior Software Engineer or Junior Web Developer and would appreciate your support.
+- Thank you in advance for any connections, advice, or opportunities you can offer.
 - 💬 Ask me about how we can build a website or a web application together
 - 📫 How to reach me: yosephbet@gmail.com